 Therefore, trip permits grant you the ability to operate your licensed trucks on public highways.

 Please note that your truck is considered to be unlicensed if:

 - The current gross weight of the vehicle is not enough to carry the load.

-|Any 1 vehicle||Up to three permits issued in any 30-day period|
+|Any 1 vehicle||Up to three permits may be issued in any 30-day period.|

-|Any 1 recreational vehicle (travel trailers, motorhomes, campers and camp trailers)||Up to two permits issued in a one year period.|
+|Any 1 recreational vehicle (travel trailers, motorhomes, campers and camp trailers)||Up to two permits may be issued in a one-year period.|

 Please Note: Trip Permits are only for vehicles traveling on highways.
 It means that you cannot get a trip permit for off-road and non-highway vehicles.

-When do I need a Trip Permit?
+When Do I Need a Trip Permit?

-Get your Trip Permit with OverweightPermits.com
+Get Your Trip Permit with OverweightPermits.com

 If you need to obtain a trip permit and are looking for a reliable agency to help you, OverweightPermits.com is here.
 We are an agency that helps truckers get their trip permits.
 Our team of professionals understands how to assist truck drivers and get them back on the road safely and securely.
 For further information, contact us at (888) 799-8858 or fill out the free quote form on our webpage.
 We look forward to helping you.